Hutson Mason: Washington Redskins

 Mason signed with the Washington Redskins on May 18, 2015.
 He was released on June 9, 2015.

 Saskatchewan Roughriders

-Mason was signed by the Saskatchewan Roughriders on September 9, 2015.
+Mason was signed to the practice roster of the Saskatchewan Roughriders on September 9, 2015.
 He was released by the Roughriders on October 20, 2015.

 Mason participated in The Spring League in 2017.

 Post-playing career

 Since 2017, Mason has provided color commentary for college football games on ESPN networks.

 In 2018, Mason began a career in sports radio, co-hosting Tug and Hut with Tug Cowart on WFOM in Atlanta.
 In September 2020, Mason began co-hosting Buck and Hut on WFOM's parent station WCNN, pairing him with fellow former Georgia Bulldogs quarterback Buck Belue.
 Mason replaced longtime WCNN host John Kincade, who was laid off due to budget cuts in the wake of the COVID-19 pandemic.
 Mason also hosts a weekly college football preview show called Game Day With Hutson Mason on the SportsMap Radio Network, which airs nationally on Saturday mornings during college football season.

 In July 2021, he became one of five hosts of The Locker Room on WCNN alongside Brian Finneran, Joe Hamilton, John Michaels and Brandon Leak.

 In 2020, Mason began working as a contributor to the conservative political commentary blog The Federalist.

 In August 2022, Mason won the Long Drive Competition at the John Smoltz Golf Classic.